FtoonAbushaqra/ODEStream/README.md

 **Note:** We are still working on organizing this code.
 Some features and documentation may be incomplete or subject to change.

-This repository contains the code for our state-of-the-art ODE-based model for countinual learning.
+This repository contains the code for our state-of-the-art ODE-based model for continual learning.
 The code is written in PyTorch and follows the methodology described in our paper

 ## Model Overview